theo-keyzer/Core-gen/python/python.md

 and puts a flag on the actor one up in the calling stack.
 The actor with the flag on in the `go_act` function will return this value as positive.
 Then all the calling code will react in the same way as before.
 The break is then for the actor one down.

-The following are some changes.
-This is to get the older test cases to work.

-`Add var N` to add the current node and `Add var Z this is ${name}` to add a string value.
+`Add.me var N` is to add the current node and `Add var Z this is ${name}` to add a string value.
 To use it is `${._var.N.name}` or `${._var.Z}`.
-`Add set S` and `Add set B abc` is to is to add to a set.
+`Add.me set S` and `Add set B abc` is to is to add to a set.
 Sets do not have duplicates.
 A flag gets set in the window stack if a duplicate was added.
 `Break cmds for .
 True` will end this actor is the flag is set.
 `Check set B abc` does not add, only checks.